🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-scaldàre : to heat
+scaldare : to heat

 scal||re : (accento grave)

-Indicative mood (Indicativo) of the verb scaldàre
+indicativo scaldare.
+Indicative mood of the verb scaldare

 Tempo semplice